Dog Catches Monkeypox: What You Need to Know

 “Zoonotic diseases, though often shrouded in unpredictability, emphasize the inherent connectedness of ecosystems, species, and public health, substantiating a need for unified, cross-species health approaches.” — [Zoonotic Disease Specialist, Qualification]

-This chapter, where a dog catches monkeypox, imprints a stark reminder of the imperativeness in continuously evolving our understanding, preparedness, and responsiveness to zoonotic diseases and their unforeseen presentations.
+This chapter, where a dog catches monkeypox, imprints a stark reminder of the imperativeness of continuously developing our understanding, preparedness, and responsiveness to zoonotic diseases and their unforeseen presentations.

 Broader Perspectives: Global Cases and Scientific Insights